English

 • Engl 566: Literary Theory

-• Two courses in earlier literary periods (British literature prior to 1800, American literature prior to 1900 or other designated courses).
+• Two courses in earlier literary periods (British literature prior to 1800, American literature prior to 1900, World Literature prior to 1800).

-• Two courses in later literary periods (British literature after 1800, American literature after 1900 or other designated courses).
+• Two courses in later literary periods (British literature after 1800, American literature after 1900, World Literature prior to 1800).

 • Capstone project that can include an M.A. thesis, an expanded paper or two additional courses.